The ultimate wish-list dryer, with a price tag to match

 Dyson Supersonic design

 Before the Dyson Supersonic came along, hair dryers had looked and been built in much the same way since the 1950s.
-The technology had ticked along, with better motors, ionic elements, smaller sizes and sleeker designs, but essentially you were getting something of roughly the same shape, with a motor in the head, using a combination of heat and force to break down water particles.
+The technology had ticked along, with better motors, ionic elements, smaller sizes, and sleeker designs, but essentially, given you knew how to blow-dry hair, you were getting something of roughly the same shape, with a motor in the head, using a combination of heat and force to break down water particles.

 You only have to look at the Supersonic to know that it is different, with a nimble handle and tubular head that clearly does not contain a clunky motor.
 By housing a small, powerful digital motor in the handle, the ergonomics of the whole experience shift.
 There is no ungainly weight tipping the head forward as you try to style, instead the device feels exceptionally well balanced and, in turn, light and easily controlled.

-Aesthetically, she’s a corker, too.
-A classy slate grey barrel with that pop of pink at the back and sleek gunmetal buttons.
+Aesthetically, she’s a beauty too: a classy slate gray barrel with that pop of pink at the back and sleek gunmetal buttons.
 The matching nozzles are made of the same pleasingly robust satin-finish material, a change from the usual plasticky attachments we are used to.
 With the honeycomb style vent at the base of the cord and neat LED heat and speed displays, the entire device wouldn’t feel out of place in Kubrick’s 2001: A Space Odyssey (minus murderous AI personality, of course).

-Small and perfectly formed, the Dyson Supersonic measures up at 26cm from top to bottom, and a diminutive 10cm across (without hair styling attachments).
-It weighs 659g, which isn’t at the very bottom of the weight spectrum, but, thanks to clever design, it feels extremely agile and easy to manoeuvre in the hand.
+Small and perfectly formed, the Dyson Supersonic measures up at 10in (26cm) from top to bottom, and a diminutive 4in (10cm) across (without hair styling attachments).
+It weighs 1.5lbs (659g), which isn’t at the very bottom of the weight spectrum, but, thanks to clever design, it feels extremely agile and easy to maneuver in the hand.

 One of the joys of the Dyson’s size is it’s travel-friendliness.
-The neat tubular head, magnetic attachments and right angle shape of the head and handle make it easy to nestle into a suitcase.
-This will certainly solve that old holiday conundrum of accepting either sub-par blow dries or packing one less pair of shoes while you’re away.
+The neat tubular head, magnetic attachments, and right-angle shape of the head and handle make it easy to nestle into a suitcase.
+This will certainly solve that old holiday conundrum of accepting either sub-par blowouts or packing one less pair of shoes while you’re away.

 The idea here is force over heat, so your hair dries quickly and with precision but without the extreme temperatures that cause hair damage.